 You examine the poetry, prose and drama of the late medieval and early modern periods.
 Close examination of authors such as Chaucer, the Gawain-poet, Shakespeare, Marlowe, Jonson and Donne in their cultural and historical contexts will underpin an interrogation of the traditional critical divide between 'the medieval' and what comes after.

 This strand traces the impact of Romantic writers and theorists on the writers and literary productions of the American Renaissance.
 As American literature begins self-consciously to differentiate itself from English literature while influenced heavily by it, the resulting borrowings of literary forms such as the historical novel, the sentimental novel, and the gothic tradition will be traced; and the transformations that occur as these are used to treat native subjects will be examined.

 You are provided with training on the use of archival resources using both our own Special Collections of rare books and manuscripts and digital archives, and exposure to issues related to the production, publication, and reception of a particular text.
-You may examine manuscript variations, serialisation, illustrations, the production of different editions, the marketing of the text, contemporary reviews and subsequent re-evaluations, reader responses, and literary responses to selected literary texts.
+You may examine book design, serialisation, illustrations, the production of different editions, the marketing of the text, contemporary reviews and subsequent re-evaluations, reader responses, and literary responses to selected literary texts.

 You examine and analyse a range of texts from England, Ireland, and the United States written during the Modernist period such as work by writers such as William Faulkner, Virginia Woolf, T.S.
 Eliot and Franz Kafka.
 These texts will be examined through close readings that will enable you to develop your own understanding of the textual strategies, stylistic innovations, and thematic concerns of the literature of this period.